Page saved! You can go back to this later in your Diabetes and Me Close

 This is a pivotal moment for type 1 diabetes research.
 Clinical trials are showing that it's possible to restore the body’s own insulin production.
 While these therapies are still at an early stage, they represent one of the clearest paths toward a cure.

 But there will be challenges ahead.
 Not every approach has worked so far.
-For example, some early trials using devices to physically shield transplanted beta cells from the immune system have so far had limited success.
+For example, some early trials using devices to physically shield transplanted beta cells from the immune system have had limited success.
 These lessons are helping researchers design smarter materials and better transplant approaches to support long‑term cell survival.

 Even with rapid progress, beta cell therapies will need several more years of testing to find out if they are safe, effective for a wide group of people, and affordable for widespread use.